Kama-ganah/Blind-OS-command-injection-with-out-of-band-data-exfiltration-in-a-blog-website/README.md

 # Overview

-As a penetration tester, I assessed the input handling and backend command execution logic of a web application’s feedback functionality.
+I assessed the input handling and backend command execution logic of a web application’s feedback functionality.
 During testing, I identified a blind OS command injection vulnerability caused by unsafe construction of shell commands using user-supplied input.
 By injecting a payload into the email parameter and leveraging out-of-band techniques via Burp Collaborator, I confirmed arbitrary command execution by exfiltrating the output of a whoami command.
 This project demonstrates how insufficient input validation can lead to full system compromise.

-# Steps Undertaken
+# Methodology

 Step 1: Identified the email parameter in the feedback form as a potential command injection vector.